About the fishbone diagram template

 One of the prime times to use the fishbone diagram template is during brainstorming sessions.
 It helps teams move beyond the obvious causes and delve deeper into what's driving an issue.
 This can lead to more robust solutions that address underlying issues rather than just patching up surface problems.

 Another ideal time to use this tool is when you're dealing with a recurring problem.
-If you find yourself facing the same issue over and over again, it's likely there are deeper root causes that haven't been addressed.
+If you find yourself facing the same issue over and over again, there are likely deeper root causes that haven't been addressed.
 The fishbone diagram can help you uncover these hidden issues and develop strategies for resolving them.

 Lastly, it's also beneficial to use this diagram when there's confusion about why a problem exists.
 By visually mapping out potential causes, teams can gain a clearer understanding of what's contributing to an issue and work towards resolving it.